Meals that Heal Guidelines & FAQ

 Dinner Volunteer Times: 4:00 pm to 8:00 pm, dinner served from 6:00 pm to 7:30 pm

 - Meals that Heal groups may include a maximum of four (4) volunteers.
 Everyone who comes with your group counts toward this total.
+This is a temporary limit during COVID-related restrictions.

 - Meals that Heal volunteers must be at least 18 years old.
 As an increased precaution at this time, children are not currently able to participate.